Mental Health Facilities Platte County, MO

 Kvc/niles - 2.5 miles from Platte, MO

-Kvc/niles is a mental health facility in Jackson County, MO, located at 1911 East 23rd Street, 64127.
-Kvc/niles provides residential treatment and partial hospitalization/day treatment.
-Kvc/niles provides couples/family therapy, cognitive behavioral therapy and activity therapy to children / adolescents.
-Kvc/niles also supports clients referred from the court/judicial system, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Kvc/niles include diet and exercise counseling, suicide prevention services and family psychoeducation.
+Kvc/niles is a mental health clinic in Jackson County, Missouri, located at 1911 East 23rd Street, 64127 zip code.
+Kvc/niles offers partial hospitalization/day treatment and residential treatment.
+Kvc/niles provides group therapy, psychotropic medication and activity therapy to children / adolescents.
+Kvc/niles also supports LGBT, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services provided by Kvc/niles include psychosocial rehabilitation services, family psychoeducation and education services.

 Learn More